 It’s easy to forget how much we can learn from kids, but luckily I’ve been blessed over the years working with so many of them that I’ve got constant reminders in my daily life.
 Also, five is kind of a big deal.

-I’ve been running around the tri-state area, and with less than a week left in the northeast, everything in my life started breaking: my car suddenly developed break issues, random and expensive tickets that hadn’t been paid off yet started popping up in the mail, and that’s when my laptop exploded.
+With less than a week left in the northeast, everything in my life started exploding: my car suddenly developed break issues, random and expensive tickets that hadn’t been paid off yet started popping up in the mail, and that’s when my laptop exploded.
 I was ready to strangle somebody.

 During a small goodbye brunch on Sunday, my apprehension was obvious.
 Oscar Zambrano told me a story about his father.
 He had received a job offer that would basically pay for the rest of his retirement, and he gratefully accepted it and was then handed a check.
 Not long after, he then was offered a once in a lifetime opportunity to sail around South America—it was a dream of his for some time.
 He handed the check back.